Executive Summary: E-2 Visa Timeline

 (In parallel with Source of Funds and Corporate Preparation)

-The foundation of a strong E2 case is a credible, well-documented business plan supported by a committed and traceable investment.
+The foundation of a strong E-2 case is a credible, well-documented business plan supported by a committed and traceable investment.

 Timing of Our Typical Business Plan Process